 To define a context on a schema element, use the context menu in the Schema Explorer.
 If the definition of a context is possible on a schema element, the menu will offer you a respective command.
 Also, on already defined contexts, you will be offered the possibility to remove it, though if there is an associated mapping the command will be grayed out.

 See the Schema elements reference on how each context type is displayed in the Schema Explorer.
+See the Common Query language (CQL) reference for a full list of expressions and filters that can be used to define contexts.

 Types of contexts that can be defined on the source schema.